cloudbees-days/cloudbees-field-workshops/labs/cloudbees-ci-casc/content/labs/advanced-bundle-composition.md

 ```
 3. In addition to providing a common Jenkins pipeline shared library across all controllers, the parent `jenkins.yaml` enforces best practices to include:
     - Setting the number of executors to 0 on controllers, as you should never execute jobs directly on controller, rather you should always use agents.
-    - Enforcing a project naming strategy.
+    - Enforcing a project naming strategy to maintain clean job URLs and directory paths in the Jenkins home.
     - Setting the quite period to 0 to maximize speed of builds and utilization of ephemeral Kubernetes agents.
     - Configuring a global build discard policy to reduce controller disk usage.
 Read more about [best strategies for disk space management](https://support.cloudbees.com/hc/en-us/articles/215549798-Best-Strategy-for-Disk-Space-Management-Clean-Up-Old-Builds).
     - Enabling CloudBees SCM Reporting notifications.